aastroza/ai-marketing-campaign-generator/README.md

 - Create an account at modal.com
 - Install the modal-client package
-- Set up a token
+- Set up a token using `modal token new`
 …and you can start running jobs right away.

 ```